COVID-19 Hospitalizations Disproportionately Impacted Black, Hispanic Children

 Researchers characterized trends in COVID-19 hospitalizations by race and ethnicity among children from March 2020 to September 2023.

-Hispanic and Black children were disproportionately hospitalized and more likely to experience severe symptoms from COVID-19 when compared with White and Asian or Pacific Islander patients, according to a study published in JAMA Network Open.1 The researchers’ findings highlight a need for increasing equitable access to therapies and vaccines for COVID-19.
+Hispanic and Black children were disproportionately hospitalized and more likely to experience severe symptoms from COVID-19 compared with White, Asian, or Pacific Islander patients, according to study data published in JAMA Network Open.1 The researchers’ findings highlight a need for increasing equitable access to therapies and vaccines for COVID-19.

-“Since the start of the COVID-19 pandemic in 2020, most hospitalizations for COVID-19 have occurred among adults, and multiple studies demonstrated that COVID-19 hospitalizations disproportionately affected and exacerbated existing health disparities among adults of racial and ethnic minority populations, with hospitalization rates more than 5-fold higher among Black and Hispanic populations compared with White adult populations in 2020,” wrote authors of the study.
+“Since the start of the COVID-19 pandemic in 2020, most hospitalizations for COVID-19 have occurred among adults, and [data from] multiple studies demonstrated that COVID-19 hospitalizations disproportionately affected and exacerbated existing health disparities among adults of racial and ethnic minority populations, with hospitalization rates more than 5-fold higher among Black and Hispanic populations [than] White adult populations in 2020,” wrote the study authors.

-While severe COVID-19 infection was most prominent among older adults, it indeed occurred among children throughout the pandemic’s peaks.
-According to American Academy of Pediatrics News, around 234,000 children under 18 were hospitalized with COVID-19 between fall 2020 and spring 2024.2
+Although severe COVID-19 infection was most prominent among older adults, it also occurred among children throughout the pandemic’s peaks.
+According to the American Academy of Pediatrics' AAP News, around 234,000 children under 18 were hospitalized with COVID-19 between fall 2020 and spring 2024.2

 Researchers explored over 13,000 COVID-19–related pediatric hospitalizations. | image credit: Nina Lawrenson/peopleimages.com / stock.adobe.com